No Result

 It happens.
 You filed your tax return on time, and you planned to forget about taxes for another year … but you just discovered a mistake on your federal tax return.
 What do you do?
 Do you file a new return with the Internal Revenue Service and tell them to forget about your original return?
 Do you amend your tax return to fix it?
 Do you owe a penalty for making a mistake?

 Don’t worry.
 The IRS allows you to correct your return even if you make a massive mistake, like forgetting to enter your Form W-2 earnings.
 The IRS has seen it all before.
-Unless you committed fraud or tax evasion, they wouldn’t hold it against you.
+In most cases, the IRS allows you to correct honest mistakes without issue; however, penalties may apply if additional tax is owed, especially if the error was significant or you commited fraud or tax evasion.

 We will walk you through the four Ws (What, When, Why, Where) of amending a tax return and offer suggestions to prevent the need for an amendment.